ShanTheNaan/CodeStock-speaker-form/README.md

 ## Acknowledgments

-* We'd like to thank those that made KnxHx possible, as that allowed us the
-* opportunity to propose a solution to this need by the CodeStock organizers.
+* We'd like to thank those that made KnxHx possible, as that allowed us the opportunity to create a solution to this need by the CodeStock organizers.